Cancel anytime

 Competitive Landscape

-The Hartford competes with large, diversified insurance companies and smaller, specialized players.
-Its competitive advantages include its strong brand reputation, extensive distribution network, and specialized expertise in commercial lines and group benefits.
-Disadvantages include its exposure to catastrophic losses and dependence on independent agents.
+The Hartford competes with other large national and regional insurers.
+Its advantages include its strong brand, distribution network, and focus on small business and middle-market clients.
+Disadvantages include its exposure to catastrophe losses and sensitivity to interest rate fluctuations.

 Major Acquisitions